 Continuing through the house:

-I think this cottagecore style is helping to usher in another era of people who are more open to wallpaper again, with lots of botanical prints and beautiful color.
-I’ve seen some really lovely hand-painted florals right alongside bold wallpapers, and I actually really love it!
+I think this cottagecore style is helping to usher in another era of people who are more open to wallpaper again, with lots of botanical prints and beautiful colors.
+I’ve seen some really lovely hand-painted florals right alongside bold wallpapers, and I really love it!

-Gallery walls are also big, and in much “messier” less polished style than we might be used to.
+Gallery walls are also big, and in a much “messier” and less polished style than we might be used to.

 Also, did I mention that there are books?
 Vintage books?
 And lots of them?
 How could I not love that?!

-We’re talking floor to ceiling books with vintage linen covers, stacked and piled in all sorts of ways until there’s not room for much else.
-(Except your other great cottagecore knick-knacks, obviously!)
+We’re talking floor-to-ceiling books with vintage linen covers, stacked and piled in all sorts of ways until there’s not room for much else.
+(Except for your other great cottagecore knick-knacks, obviously!)

 There’s really nothing pretentious about cottage core, and that’s such a breath of fresh air!